iobroker-community-adapters/ioBroker.radar2/README.md

 ## Changelog

+### 1.2.3

+* Updated to use the adapter for js-controller 3.0
+* Updated HP printer routine to understand some newer inkjet printers

 ### 1.2.0

 * You may use now hcitool as only BT scanner instead of noble on linux (standatd)